 “I was absolutely stunned and more than a little surprised by the positive response I got from the good people in Winnipeg and all across Canada,” says Trevor.
 “Inside a week, I had the new bike set up and was ready to continue my trans-Canada journey.”

 “Despite some residual anger, fear and resentment at losing my bike, the people of Winnipeg restored my faith in humanity,” he added.
-“The new bike performed well and is an excellent mountain bike capable of riding the Trans Canada Trail.”
+“The new bike performed well and is an excellent mountain bike capable of riding The Great Trail.”

 With a new bike and a new perspective, Trevor set off on his journey once again, taking in Trail sections in Saskatchewan, Alberta and, eventually, his home province of British Columbia.

 In 2017 alone, Trevor cycled a total of 10,031 kilometres.
 However, his cross-Canada journey is far from over.
-He’s already planning to return to Whitehorse in Yukon, where he intends to ride all the way to Inuvik in the Northwest Territories and complete the northern section of The Great Trail.
+However, his cross-Canada journey was far from over.
+In 2018, he got back on his bike and tackled the Trail in the Northwest Territories.

 “Canada is rightly famous for its beautiful scenery and friendly people,” he says.
 “I am truly blessed to visit so many spectacular places.”